Pipelines

 Once all your components are created and ready to be combined in a pipeline, there are four steps to make it work:

-1. Create the pipeline with Pipeline().
+- Create the pipeline with

-2. Add components to the pipeline, one by one, with .add_component(name, component).
+This creates the Pipeline object. - Add components to the pipeline, one by one, with

 This just adds components to the pipeline without connecting them yet.
-It's especially useful for loops as it allows the smooth connection of the components in the next step because they all already exist in the pipeline.
+It's especially useful for loops as it allows the smooth connection of the components in the next step because they all already exist in the pipeline. - Connect components with

 At this step, you explicitly connect one of the outputs of a component to one of the inputs of the next component.
 This is also when the pipeline validates the connection without running the components.
-It makes the validation fast.
+It makes the validation fast. - Run the pipeline with

 Finally, you run the Pipeline by specifying the first component in the pipeline and passing its mandatory inputs.
-Optionally, you can pass inputs to other components, for example: .run({"component_1": {"mandatory_inputs": value}, "component_2": {"inputs": value}}).
+Optionally, you can pass inputs to other components, for example:.run({"component_1": {"mandatory_inputs": value}, "component_2": {"inputs": value}})

 The full pipeline example in Creating Pipelines shows how all the elements come together to create a working RAG pipeline.